pandas-dev/pandas/doc/source/dataframe.rst

 Construction
 ------------

-There are several ways to create a DataFrame:
+There are many ways to create a DataFrame:

    * From a dict of ndarrays or Series
-   * From a 2D ndarray and arrays of index and column names
+   * From a 2D ndarray plus corresponding row and column labels
    * From a NumPy structured (record) array
    * From a nested dictionary